 Tick the boxes that apply to you.
-Sometimes Rarely Mental wellbeing Do you get at least seven hours of good quality sleep most nights?
+Sometimes Rarely \bigcirc 1.
+Do you get at least seven hours of good quality sleep most nights?
+Mental wellbeing 2.
 Do you feel you get enough 'me-time'?
 This can be time out in fresh air, meeting up with friends or unplugging from screens.
-Do you find it easy to 'switch off' or calm your mind when you have racing thoughts?
+3. Do you find it easy to 'switch off' or calm your mind when you have racing thoughts?
 Physical activity 4.
 Do you get 30 minutes of physical activity at least five days per week, including activities that support your muscle and bone strength?
-Examples include weight training, body weight exercises, yoga or Pilates.
+For example, weight training, body weight exercises, yoga or Pilates.
 5. Do you break up your sitting time with regular movement breaks throughout the day?
-Nutrition 6.
-Do you have a regular meal pattern?
-7. Do you eat at least five to seven portions of fruit or vegetables every day?
-8. Do you eat high-fibre foods like fruit, vegetables, oats, wholegrain bread, beans, lentils, nuts and seeds every day?
+6. Do you have a regular meal pattern? ቆ ላъ 7.
+Do you eat at least five to seven portions of fruit or vegetables every day?
+Nutrition 8.
+Do you eat high-fibre foods like fruit, vegetables, oats, wholegrain bread, beans, lentils, nuts and seeds every day?
 9. If you eat fish, do you eat at least two portions of fish per week, one of which is oily, or eat plant-based omega-3 alternatives?
 10. Do you try not to snack on foods and drinks that are high in fat, sugar or salt?